kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

----
-title: Expose and secure a workload with a certificate
+# Expose and secure a workload with a certificate
----

 This tutorial shows how to expose and secure a workload with mutual authentication using TLS Gateway.